 Electrical safety outside the home

-If you’re planting crops and plants on your property you should firstly check for overhead powerlines and avoid planting under or near them.
-Electricity can jump….a long way, so if you’re using machinery it’s important to implement exclusion zones around powerlines.
+If you’re planting crops and plants on your property you should first check for overhead powerlines and avoid planting under or near them.

 Electricity can arc (or jump) from powerlines to you and your tools - the impact can be instant and lethal.